hu-macsy/lama_old/scai/doc/sphinx/installation/configuration.rst

 It will show you the advanced LAMA configuration definitions first, after toggeling (t) you can view all settings.

-Alternatively you can do your changes working with the cmake curses gui.
+Alternatively you can do your changes working with the cmake curses gui or by a second cmake-call.

+NOTE: For changing the C++ compiler start with an empty (!) build directory, otherwise CMake would skip essential tests.

 Additional Information
 ^^^^^^^^^^^^^^^^^^^^^^